vmcj/lightdm-qt5-greeter-ccs-api/README.md

 sudo make install
 ```

-## How to enable qt-lightdm greeter
+## How to enable lightdm-qt5 greeter

 Update or insert in(to) your `/etc/lightdm/lightdm.conf`, in the `SeatDefaults` section, this line:

-    greeter-session=qt-lightdm-greeter
+    greeter-session=lightdm-qt5-greeter

-## Configure qt-lightdm-greeter
+## Configure lightdm-qt5-greeter

-The file `/etc/lightdm/qt-lightdm-greeter.conf` allows for a
+The file `/etc/lightdm/lightdm-qt5-greeter.conf` allows for a
-few configurations of qt-lightdm-greeter (background-image, positioning of loginform).
+few configurations of lightdm-qt5-greeter (background-image, positioning of loginform).
 The configuration options are documented in that file.